harvard-acc/smaug/README.md

 ## Architectures and Execution Targets ##

-This library can be built for a particular "SoC architecture" and "execution target".
+SMAUG can be built for a particular "SoC architecture" and "execution target".
 These terms are described below:

 **SoC architecture**: this describes the collection of hardware accelerators